Abstract spheres with teal and green reflections

 Welcome to Mauvezin Lab

-Our laboratory stands at the interface of two prominent fields in cancer research, autophagy and cell division.
+Our laboratory in the Department of Biomedicine at the University of Barcelona stands at the interface of two prominent fields in cancer research, autophagy and cell division.

 Our Research